 Took a 3 decade hiatus to raise a family.
 Now performs at local Clubs and Open Mics as a host, solo and duet.
 Also, provides Artist Development, collaborating with other songwriters and recording.
 Board Member for WCS.

-Hosts monthly Open Mic at Cafe Zoe in Menlo Park for the past 5+ years.
-Co-Manager of the Redwood City, San Jose and Palo Alto Chapters of the WCS Song Writer Competition Other Experience: General Manager of American Records (30 store Retail Record Store Chain) Southern California.
+Host/Manager/MC for monthly WCS Song Writer Competition in Redwood City, San Jose and Palo Alto.
+Producer of the Palo Alto Chapter WCS monthly Song Writer Competition TV Show taped at the Midpen Media Center in Palo Alto.
+Other Experience: General Manager of American Records (30 store Retail Record Store Chain) Southern California.
 Owner of American Records (2 Stores) in Orange County.
 20+ Years in Hi-Tech Sales/Marketing in Silicon Valley.

 Edward R. Hearn, Attorney/Author/former President of West Coast Songwriters.